A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Applications

 However, it is possible that there might exist unique pulsars whose parameters are missed by the standard representation of the population (generated by `PsrPopPy'), and have $2.5<n<3.5$, and $n_{\rm obs}<0$ or $n_{\rm obs}>6$.
-Pulsars are anyhow well known to baffle astronomers time to time by showing their uniqueness.
 To take care of this possibility, we adopted a different approach to simulate parameters for a synthetic set of millisecond pulsars.
 We explored two populations of millisecond pulsars, one in the Galactic field and the other in the near-Galactic centre region, by using two approaches to simulate $l$, $b$, and $d$.
-For the first population, we just fitted the distribution from ATNF catalogue for the millisecond pulsars (excluding the ones in globular clusters, the Large Magellanic Cloud, and the Small Magellanic Cloud), and for the second population we used the approach as described in section \ref{subsec:MCMCGC}.
+For the first population, we just fitted the distribution from ATNF catalogue for the millisecond pulsars (excluding the ones in globular clusters, the Large Magellanic Cloud, and the Small Magellanic Cloud), i.e., we fitted the 142 values of a parameter, say, $l$ reported in the ATNF catalogue with a Cumulative Distribution Function (CDF) and then used the inverse CDF technique to generate 10000 synthetic values following the same CDF \footnote{We followed the same procedure whenever we fitted the parameters from the ATNF catalogue.}.
+For the second population we used the approach as described in section \ref{subsec:MCMCGC}.
 For both the populations we generated 10000 values of these parameters.
 For $\mu_l$ and $\mu_b$ too, we simulated 10000 values based on the distribution of values in the ATNF catalogue for the millisecond pulsars.
 We also generated 10000 values of $v_r$ distributed uniformly between -200 to 200 km/s.
 However, for $f_{\rm s}$, $\dot{f}_{\rm s, obs}$, and $\ddot{f}_{\rm s, obs}$, we needed to take a closer look at the ATNF catalogue values, again excluding the ones in globular clusters, the Large Magellanic Cloud, and the Small Magellanic Cloud.

 We found that the range of $f_{\rm s}$ spans from 34.657 Hz to 641.928 Hz for millisecond pulsars.
 We divided this range into three equal parts and generated 10000 uniformly distributed values for each range.
 For $\dot{f}_{\rm s, obs}$, the values span between the orders of $-1.0\times10^{-13}~{\rm s}^{-2}$ and $-1.0\times10^{-17}~{\rm s}^{-2}$ for millisecond pulsars.
 We divided this range into four parts with each range spanning over one order of magnitude and generated uniform distribution of 10000 values for each subrange.
 Since the ATNF catalogue only gives eight measurements of the $\ddot{f}_{\rm s, obs}$ for millisecond pulsars, we decided to extend the ranges.
 More specifically, the values of $\ddot{f}_{\rm s, obs}$ for these 8 millisecond pulsars lie in the ranges of $-1.0\times10^{-24}~{\rm s}^{-3}$ to $-1.0\times10^{-28}~{\rm s}^{-3}$ and $1.0\times10^{-27}~{\rm s}^{-3}$ to $1.0\times10^{-25}~{\rm s}^{-3}$, whereas, by fitting these values with a distribution function and generating a synthetic values in section \ref{subsec:MCMCField}, we found that $\ddot{f}_{\rm s, obs}$ vary between $-1.0\times10^{-24}~{\rm s}^{-3}$ to $-1.0\times10^{-30}~{\rm s}^{-3}$ and $1.0\times10^{-30}~{\rm s}^{-3}$ to $1.0\times10^{-24}~{\rm s}^{-3}$.
 We used these two sets and divided each set into 6 subranges which span over one order of magnitude and generated uniform distribution of 10000 values for each subrange.